 OSHA’s Mission, Vision and Value Statements reflect the organization’s dedication and commitment to the ongoing development of players and of the sport.

-Sledge Hockey is an exciting sport for people with special needs.
+Sledge Hockey is a sport that was designed to allow participants who have a physical disability to play the game of ice hockey.
 The same rules are followed as in ice hockey, with six players on the ice, including a goalie.
 Players sit on a sledge, which is a narrow platform with skate blades attached to the bottom, and propel themselves using two specially constructed hockey sticks that have picks on the end.
 Players wear full hockey gear and are strapped onto the sledges.
 The sledges can be adapted to meet the individual needs of each player.

 Major differences from stand-up hockey: